17356-final-project-org/17776-final-project/README.md

 2) Click on the pinned Rival extension icon

-3) Click on the Search button twice
+3) Click on the "Search Rival Deals" button.

 4) If a competing item with a better price is shown, click on the buy button and you will be redirected.
-If an item is not found, then Rival did not find a better deal
+If an item is not found, then Rival did not find a better deal.

+If the following text shows up: "page is still loading please try again", it could mean 2 things:
+a) webpage is still loading, please click the button again once the webpage is fully loaded
+b) you are not on Amazon.com
+c) we could not find a matching deal